dacoolguy1/alx-low_level_programming/README.md

-# alx-low_level_programming
-alx-low_level_programming files

 Low-level programming & Algorithm module of Low-level programming and algorithm, done during Full Stack Software Engineering studies at ALX School.
 Technologies
-C files are complied using gcc 4.8.4
+•	C files are complied using gcc 4.8.4
-C files are written according to C90 standard tested on Ubuntu 14.04 LTS
+•	C files are written according to C90 standard
+•	tested on Ubuntu 14.04 LTS
 Files
 All of the following files are programs written in C:
 Filename	Description
 0x00-hello_world	It aims to learn about what is entry point, basics commands (puts, printf, putchar), compilation process with gcc in C language
 0x01-variables_if_else_while	It aims to learn about arithmetic operators, relational operators, boolean operators, comments, declaring variables and loops in C language